-Styrofoam is commonly found in the packaging industry due to the fact that it offers a high level of protection for the products being shipped.
-Packaging peanuts are small pieces of extruded polystyrene that are designed to cushion products, such as electronics, during shipping to prevent any damage.
-Large pieces of Styrofoam can also be custom shaped to fit the goods being shipped, such as home audio systems.
+We've all opened a package to find it full of styrofoam packing peanuts.
+That's because styrofoam is commonly found in the packaging industry.
+This is because styrofoam offers a high level of padding and protection for the products being shipped.
+Packaging peanuts are actually just small pieces of extruded polystyrene that cushion products, such as electronics, during shipping to prevent any damage.
+Large pieces of Styrofoam can also be custom shaped to fit expensive goods being shipped, such as home audio systems.

-Many individuals use Styrofoam for craft projects and household purposes.
-Ball, block and cone-shaped pieces of Styrofoam can be decorated with craft supplies such as paint, fabric, craft jewels and beads and used as ornaments or candle holders.
+Many individuals use Styrofoam for craft projects and other household purposes.
+Ball, block and cone-shaped pieces of Styrofoam can be decorated with craft supplies such as paint, fabric, craft jewels and beads.
+If you've ever had to help your child with a school project, from planet replicas to dioramas, you've probably used styrofoam before.
 Styrofoam is also often used as the base in which to secure silk flower arrangements.
-Children also enjoy playing with this material, which can also be used for school projects such as planet replicas.
-Styrofoam is available in many shapes, including hearts, discs, eggs and cubes.
+Styrofoam is available in many specialty shapes as well, including hearts, discs, eggs and cubes.

-Extruded polystyrene is found in the food industry in the form of take-out containers, beverage containers, coolers and trays.
-While many companies are seeking products to replace the use of Styrofoam, it is commonly used because is a low-cost material that maintains shape, insulates well and retains the temperature of hot and cold food.
+If you've ever gone out to eat and had to take your leftovers home, you probably have styrofoam sitting your refrigerator.
+Extruded polystyrene is used throughout the food industry in the form of take-out containers, beverage containers, coolers, and trays.
+While many companies are seeking products to replace the use of Styrofoam, it is still commonly used because of it's low-cost, as well as the ability to maintain shape, insulate well and retai the temperature of hot and cold food.